-Jim Slama is the founder and president of FamilyFarmed.org, which encourages the production, marketing and distribution of locally grown and responsibly produced food and goods.
-FamilyFarmed.org expands the market for local farmers and food producers, by advancing the Community Supported Agriculture (CSA) movement, supporting farmers markets, and playing an integral role in public policy in the state and region.
-Jim works with many of the leading trade buyers for local food in the Midwest including Whole Foods Market, Goodness Greeness, Chartwells Thompson Hospitality (Chicago Public Schools), Chipotle, Compass Group, Lettuce Entertain You, SYSCO, Irv and Shelly’s Fresh Picks, Natural Direct, Locavore Distributors, and more.
+For the past two decades, Jim Slama has been a national leader in promoting environmental sustainability and the Good Food Movement.
+He is the founder and President of FamilyFarmed.org, which encourages the production, marketing and distribution of locally grown and responsibly produced food.
+FamilyFarmed.org expands the market for local farmers and food producers by advancing the Community Supported Agriculture (CSA) movement, training farmers to adopt best practices in food safety, playing an integral role in public policy, and supporting farmers to develop new wholesale markets.
+Jim works with many of the leading trade buyers for local food in the country including Whole Foods Market, Chipotle Mexican Grill, Compass Group, Goodness Greeness, Aramark, (Chicago Public Schools), Lettuce Entertain You, McCormick Place, Midway Airport, and more.

 FamilyFarmed.org’s Good Food Festival & Conference is the leading event in the midwest promoting sustainable local food to the public and trade buyers.
 The Good Food Financing & Innovation Conference brings together regional and national leaders in farming, food production and finance to create channels for farms and food businesses to access capital and finance growth.
 Launched in partnership with the University of Chicago Booth School of Business, the conference has played a key role in helping to fund businesses in this niche.
 Farms and businesses, including Farmed Here, America’s largest vertical farm, have secured over $5 million in financing.
 These businesses will create over 300 jobs when fully developed.